 Trinity Schools defines "bullying" or "harassment" as any unwanted behavior that is intended to harm, intimidate, or humiliate the victim, repeated over time and causing serious emotional trauma.
 Bullying includes cyber bullying.
 Bullying or harassment do not include ordinary teasing, horseplay, argument, or peer conflict and is not a matter of a one-time incident.
 Local or state definitions of bullying may make some activities criminal or subject to civil penalty.
 "Fighting" is intended to describe activity that causes or could have caused serious physical harm.
 This may be a one-time incident.
+The guidelines for punishment for bullying or harassment are as follows:

-6th - 8th Grades First Offense 1-3 Day Sanction Second Offense 3-5 day Suspension or Expulsion Subsequent Offense Expulsion 9th-12th Grades First Offense 3-5 day Suspension or Expulsion Subsequent Offense Expulsion
+6th-8th Grades First Offense 1-3 Day Sanction Second Offense 3-5 day Suspension or Expulsion Subsequent Offense Expulsion 9th-12th Grades First Offense 3-5 day Suspension or Expulsion Subsequent Offense Expulsion